Dead by Sunrise: Later career, hiatus, and death of Chester Bennington (2010–2018)

-On April 20, 2012, during a Love and Death concert played at an event by The Whosoevers, Elias Andra announced that in December 2011 he had left the band.
-Later that year the band replaced Andra with Frank Zummo from Street Drum Corps.
+Brandon Belsky left the band during the summer of 2010.
+He had left Julien-K at that time because of creative differences.
+On April 20, 2011, during a Love and Death concert played at an event by The Whosoevers, Elias Andra announced that in December 2010, he had left the band.
+Later that year the band replaced Andra Eli James briefly, and then with Frank Zummo from Street Drum Corps.
 The band had been inactive since this time.